grafana/tempo/docs/sources/tempo/metrics/_index.md

 Next, use Grafana `explore` to query the data source.

 {{% admonition type="note" %}}
-Even though we are using a Prometheus data source, we are not using PromQL.
+Even though you are using a Prometheus data source, queries don't use PromQL.
 Grafana will have no way to parse, validate or provide completion options for the query.
 {{% /admonition %}}

 Adjust the query `type` so only `range` is selected.